The nature of cosmological metric perturbations in presence of gravitational particle production: Introduction

 In Ref.~\cite{Zimdahl:1993yu} the authors tried to formulate a similar problem but with a different aim.
 In this work the authors used a different strategy to analyze the gauge invariant cosmological dynamics in presence of gravitational particle production.
-There the unperturbed state of the universe initially resembles a de Sitter phase but the radiation component of that phase does not play any important role.
-Moreover in the above reference the authors do not define any slow-roll parameters and consequently do not interpret the results in the light of a slow-roll process.
-The authors of Ref.~\cite{Zimdahl:1993yu} work out their result using adiabatic perturbation on comoving hypersurfaces by choosing the gauge where the fluid velocity potential $V=0$.
-In the present paper we have given a complete description of the initial de Sitter phase arising out of a universe filled with radiation and how this de Sitter space dynamics can be modelled as a slow-roll process.
+In the above reference the authors do not define any slow-roll parameters and consequently do not interpret the results in the light of a slow-roll process.
+The authors of Ref.~\cite{Zimdahl:1993yu} work out their result using adiabatic perturbation on comoving hypersurfaces by choosing the gauge where the fluid velocity potential vanishes.
+In the present paper we give a complete description of the initial de Sitter phase arising out of a universe filled with radiation and show how this de Sitter space dynamics can be modelled as a slow-roll process.
 In contrast to the above referred work the techniques used to analyze cosmological perturbations in the present paper are new and we think these techniques can now be refined in the near future to generalize our method of solving cosmological dynamics in open systems.
-Moreover the present work uses a completely different gauge choice when compared to the gauge used Ref.~\cite{Zimdahl:1993yu}.
+We have presented a method by which one can compare the nature of perturbations in de Sitter phase in presence of radiation with simple inflationary model predictions.